brimoran/Pixelbook-setup/README.md

 ~~```sudo apt-get install python3-qtpy```~~

-(Strike through as these steps seemed unnecessary on a subsequent install.)
+(Strike through as these steps were unnecessary with Buster.)

 then